OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/intro/creating-files.md

 ### Undo and Redo

-Undo is a normal mode function, hit `ESC` and press `u` to undo the last bit of change made.
+Undo is a normal mode function, hit `ESC` and press `u` to undo the last bit of changes made.
 To redo hit `ctrl-r` in normal mode.

 The reason we hit `ESC` first is to return to normal mode.
 So instead of inserting `u`, vim will undo the last changes we made.